pefarrell/pefarrell.github.io/index.md

 <p>2025-03-12: I gave my <a href="https://www.karlin.mff.cuni.cz/php/msekce/colloquia/2025/M_Kolokvium_35.pdf">inaugural lecture as Donatio Chair</a> at Charles University.</p>

-<p>2025-03-07: I have <b>been awarded the <a href="https://www.siam.org/programs-initiatives/prizes-awards/major-prizes-lectures/germund-dahlquist-prize/prize-history/">2025 Germund Dahlquist Prize by SIAM</a></b> for my work in the numerical solution of partial differential equations!</p>
+<p>2025-03-07: I have <b>been awarded the <a class="iwantyoubold" href="https://www.siam.org/programs-initiatives/prizes-awards/major-prizes-lectures/germund-dahlquist-prize/prize-history/">2025 Germund Dahlquist Prize by SIAM</a></b> for my work in the numerical solution of partial differential equations!</p>

 <p>2025-03-07: A new paper is up on arXiv about <a href="https://arxiv.org/abs/2503.05674">multiple solutions of the Grad-Shafranov equations in the MAST-U tokamak</a>, with <a href="https://scholar.google.com/citations?user=x5UzeL8AAAAJ&hl=en">Kamran Pentland</a>, <a href="https://scholar.google.com/citations?user=TJjZjWQAAAAJ&hl=en">Nicola Amorisco</a>, and <a href="https://scholar.google.co.uk/citations?user=gSR84cAAAAAJ&hl=en">Chris Ham</a> of the UK Atomic Energy Authority.
 We demonstrate that the Grad-Shafranov equations with free boundary conditions permit multiple solutions in realistic tokamak configurations of MAST-U. Update: accepted in Nuclear Fusion.</p>
   <figure>